13th September, 2012

 - How did they use the space around them?

-- Referring to your sheet, what choreographic principles did you see
+- Referring to your sheet, what choreographic principles

 them using?